M.S. Clinical Mental Health Counseling

 - Prepare for licensure through the GA State Board of Examiners

 - Internship experience provides an opportunity to interact with clients

-- Evening and weekend classes for working adult students
+- Evening classes for working adult students

 - Highly credentialed faculty that have practiced professional counseling in a variety of settings